 4. Connect all ground connections to a metal common ground block

 A common ground block should always be mounted to the cabinet sub-panel.
 All ground connections should be wired to this common block.
 A common ground block provides a single grounding point to reduce potential differences between multiple ground connections.
-This will also prevent ground loops which allow EMI to circulate.
+This will also prevent ground loops that allow EMI to circulate.

 5. Use shielded cables for control signals

 Permanent magnet motors utilizing high-resolution absolute encoders often use analog signals with a 1V peak-to-peak signal to provide position and speed feedback to the drive.
 Noise on these signals often results in vibration in the motor and poor ride quality.

 KEB offers high-quality encoder cables with double shields and twisted pair wires for noise immunity.
 These cables are fully compatible with all KEB drive products and offer fast, error-free, and noise-immune connections for almost any application.
 Shielded cables must always be grounded correctly.

 6. Spatially separate AC supply power, motor cable, high power DC voltage cables, and control and data lines

 To prevent high-frequency coupling these wires must be spatially separated from each other a minimum of 8 inches when laid parallel to each other.
-This precaution will help prevent signals from capacitively coupling with one another and generating excessive noise.
+This precaution will help prevent signals from capacitive coupling with one another and generating excessive noise.

 Extra caution should be taken with the VFD output which is especially rich in EMI due to the high-frequency PWM switching.